Rayleigh (UK Parliament constituency): Boundaries

-Centred around the town of Rayleigh, the seat was formed primarily from the abolished County Constituency of Rochford, but excluding the town of Rochford itself.
-Small area to the north, including the town of South Woodham Ferrers, transferred from the abolished County Constituency of Chelmsford.
+Centred around the town of Rayleigh, the seat was formed primarily from the abolished constituency of Rochford, but excluding the town of Rochford itself.
+A small area to the north was transferred from the abolished constituency of Chelmsford.

 Following their review of parliamentary representation in Essex, which came into effect for the 2010 general election, the Boundary Commission for England made radical alterations to existing constituencies to allow for the number of parliamentary seats in the county to be increased to eighteen.
-These changes include the formation of a number of new constituencies in the southern and eastern parts of the county.

-Rayleigh was abolished, with the bulk of the constituency, comprising the District of Rochford wards, forming the new County Constituency of Rayleigh and Wickford, together with the town of Wickford, previously part of the abolished County Constituency of Billericay.
-The Borough of Chelmsford wards were transferred to the new County Constituency of Witham.
+These changes included the formation of a number of new constituencies in the southern and eastern parts of the county.
+Rayleigh was abolished, with the majority of the constituency, comprising the District of Rochford wards, being combined with the town of Wickford - previously part of the abolished constituency of Billericay - to form the new constituency of Rayleigh and Wickford.
+The Borough of Chelmsford wards were now included in the re-established constituency of Maldon.